ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 2. The vocabulary size for Evo 2 is O(10), with most tokens concentrated in the nucleotides for DNA, AGCT, and RNA, AGCU.
 This is drastically smaller than the vocabulary size in [modern LLMs, which are typically between 10K to 100K tokens](https://github.com/openai/tiktoken).
 3. Single-nucleotide resolution is critical.
 To make clinically relevant predictions for SNV’s (among other targets), you need to know exactly which nucleotide changes.
 Increasing the size of the vocabulary to reduce the context length is a patchwork solution and is untenable for this reason.

 Traditional transformers that are used for language modeling are not able to effectively handle 1M tokens of context with global long-range dependencies.
-Most LLMs (e.g. GPT-4, Claude4) max out at a 200K context window due to the [quadratic compute requirement for attention](https://arxiv.org/pdf/2307.08691).
+Most LLMs (e.g. [GPT-4o](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4o-and-gpt-4-1-mini), [Claude4](https://www.anthropic.com/claude/sonnet)) max out at a 200K context window due to the [quadratic compute requirement for attention](https://arxiv.org/pdf/2307.08691).

 Methods of achieving longer-context with transformers such as local + periodic global attention still don’t reduce this compute budget requirement.
 So, out-of-the-box transformers will be quite expensive for modeling genomic sequences at the scale of millions of tokens.
+Can we use convolutional operators to do better, while retaining the benefits of transformers?

 ## StripedHyena 2 Architecture

 Before explaining Evo 2’s architecture, Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), the architecture for Evo.
+Striped Hyena is a part of a family of architectures that use convolutional operators to model long-range dependencies in combination with attention.

-SH1 combines the [Hyena state-space convolution](https://arxiv.org/abs/2302.10866) with self-attention layers.
+Speficially, SH1 combines the [Hyena state-space convolution](https://arxiv.org/abs/2302.10866) with self-attention layers.
 SH1 is similar to [Mamba](https://arxiv.org/abs/2312.00752), except that SH1 fuses the convolutional operators and attention layers to push more computational efficiency and tighter coupling of local & global features.
-At a high level, Mamba’s simple sequential convolution → attention blocks can fit into existing Transformer pipelines, whereas SH1 requires custom fusion logic.
+Mamba’s simple sequential convolution → attention blocks can fit into existing Transformer pipelines, whereas SH1 requires custom fusion logic.
 Because SH1 is applied to genomic data, where the context length is much longer than in language modeling, this tradeoff makes more sense.
 Fusing together the attention and convolution blocks amortizes the overhead to reduce inference and training compute, which yields 2x speedup over dense transformers.

 Mamba and SH1 are known as “hybrid” architectures because they combine two key components: attention and state-space convolutions.